MaskSearch: Querying Image Masks at Scale: Introduction

 In summary, the contributions of this paper are:

-\begin{itemize}[itemsep=1pt, topsep=1pt, leftmargin=10pt] \item We formalize a novel, and broadly applicable, class of queries that retrieve images from a dataset based on the properties of masks computed over those images, and further extend the queries to support aggregations and top-$k$ computations (\cref{sec:background}). \item We design and implement \system, a system that accelerates these queries by leveraging a novel indexing technique and an efficient filter-verification query execution framework (\cref{sec:system}). \item We evaluate \system with extensive experiments on real-world datasets.
-We demonstrate that \system achieves up to two orders of magnitude speedup over existing methods for individual queries, and consistently outperforms existing methods on various multi-query workloads that simulate dataset exploration and analysis processes (\cref{sec:evaluation}). \end{itemize}
+\begin{itemize}[itemsep=1pt, topsep=1pt, leftmargin=10pt] \item \revision{We formalize a novel, and broadly applicable, class of queries that retrieve images and their masks from image databases based on the properties of the latter, and further extend the queries to support aggregations across masks and top-$k$ computations (\cref{sec:background}).} \item We develop a novel indexing technique and an efficient filter-verification query execution framework (\cref{sec:system}). \item We implement the algorithms in a prototype system, \system, and demonstrate that it achieves up to two orders of magnitude speedup over existing methods for individual queries and consistently outperforms existing methods on various multi-query workloads that simulate dataset exploration and analysis processes (\cref{sec:evaluation}). \end{itemize}

 Overall, \system is an important next step toward the seamless and rapid exploration of a dataset based on masks generated by ML models.
 It is an important component in a toolbox of methods for ML model explainability and debugging.